-- Up-to-date land information for GIS analysis and display to stakeholders; - The GIS derived land information required by the land use simulation model (MetroScope); and - GIS display and spatial analytical services for Metro's Planning Program.
+- Up-to-date land information for GIS analysis and display to stakeholders; - The GIS derived land information required by the land use simulation model (MetroScope); and - GIS display and spatial analytical services for Metro's Programs.

-- Update of employment to mapped locations for current year. - Update of vacant land to July 2007. - Consortium purchase of building footprints and accurate stream locations using the LiDAR imagery.
-(APRIL 2009)
+- Update of employment to mapped locations for current year. - Update of vacant land to July 2008. - Consortium purchase of accurate stream locations using the LiDAR imagery.